• Skip to primary navigation

 Tomatillo Sauce Recipe

-Similar to your favorite salsa verde, this tomatillo sauce recipe uses all of the same ingredients, but emulsifies it with olive oil for more of a creamy sauce consistency.
-Get the recipe.
+This tomatillo sauce recipe is similar to your favorite salsa verde, using the same ingredients but emulsifies it with vegetable oil for a creamy consistency.

 Save Recipe Saved!